The 1918 Spanish flu pandemic, the deadliest of its kind in history, affected one in four people worldwide and claimed 50 million lives.

 The Aftermath Of The 1918 Flu Epidemic

-The 1918 flu pandemic peaked with the second wave in the late fall but then calmed quickly afterward and died to almost thereafter.
+The 1918 flu pandemic peaked with the second wave in the late fall but then calmed quickly afterward.
 Just as researchers have little idea of how it started, they have equally little idea for certain of how it ended.

 Some say it was the end of the war, a fortunate mutation in the disease, increased abilities to provide treatment, natural development of immunity across populations, or some combination of the above.